 “At Sundog Running, we believe in the training fitting the athlete, not the other way around, which is why every plan is customized for each individual,” said Emily Torrence.
 “Personal coaching is a hands on approach to training with weekly or unlimited communication between coach and athlete.
 Training plans are more hands off.
 We build your plan in its entirety and send you on your way.
 We are thrilled to head to San Luis Obispo this fall and take part in the event and US Trail Running Conference.”

-Moving to a new location at El Chorro Regional Park & Dairy Creek Event Center, the third annual SLO Ultra Trail event, scheduled for Saturday September 1, offers a 50-mile ultra race, Road Runners Club of America (RRCA) Marathon State Trail Championship, cross country half marathon and a 5K run.
+Moving to a new location at El Chorro Regional Park & Dairy Creek Event Center, the third annual SLO Ultra Trail event, scheduled for Saturday September 1, offers a 50K Road Runners Club of America (RRCA) State Trail Championship, cross country half marathon and a 5K run.
 A new kids race will also take place within Dairy Creek Golf Course.

 “Emily has been my own personal ultra running coach for years.
 Her and Ian are top notch so Race SLO is stoked to have them join our team of Ambassadors and Coaches for our athlete customers.
 They can help any level athlete achieve solid results and having them here at the race and conference in person proves the next level of their commitment to Race SLO and our athletes’ success.” said Samantha Pruitt